Elleined/docker-notes/README.md

 # What is Docker?
 -
-# Why do we need docker?
+# When do we need docker?
 - Suppose you are developing an application and you already finish it, now you have these system specification to run your app in another machine.

 ##### Application Tech Stack